Cover Image Credit: Wikimedia

 Day 4: Tshokha

-Tshokha is a fascinating beautiful village in the hills.
-There are some nice cafes around, huts to stay and delightful small monasteries.
-From Tshokha, you can have views of enthralling mountain ranges.
+Tshokha has some of the nice and top monasteries in Sikkim.
+It is a fascinating beautiful village in the hills with some nice cafes, huts and views of enthralling mountain ranges.
 There will be a lot of charming Rhododendron trees and enchanting forest areas in between.
 There are a lot of wooden pathways till you reach Phedang.
 At Phedang, you can get places to take a little break, have your cup of tea and get refreshed for the journey ahead.

 Suggested Read: Top 7 Things To Do In Sikkim In 2020!